13 Best Geometric Bottle Openers

 The third opener, is a moon style opener that barely resembles any bottle opener on the market currently.
 This bottle opener looks like it might not be the easiest to use compared to the other designs.
 I think the inspiration here was to design something that is unique and will grab your attention.
 The Futugami moon style bottle opener most definitely checks out there.

 This bottle opener from Orchard and Olive is a very simple and easy to understand design.
 It doesn’t have many fancy things or complex angles, its more of just a simple go to daily driver.
-The combination of circular and triangular geometry on the center of the bottle opener is a beautifully designed piece.
+The combination of circular and triangular geometry on the center of the bottle opener creates a beautifully designed piece.

 Another bottle opener here from the Japanese design company Futugami, the ONO Rina really does stand out from the crowded market of interesting bottle openers.
 The shape of this opener looks like something you would see in an art room or something from a detailed computer rendering program.
 The unique square shape combined with the round sweeps make the opener come to life in the hands of the user.
 With the prying mechanism being in the middle of the opener, it is a very interesting yet effective way to pry off a bottle cap.